2018 Fall Conference

-EMERGING ISSUES & DIVERGENT PERSPECTIVES - 6 CEs
+EMERGING ISSUES & DIVERGENT PERSPECTIVES - 6 CEs/6 CMEs

 Over 90% of psychologists report encountering problematic substance use in their practices.
-Yet psychologists often feel inadequately trained to assess, conceptualize, and treat these clients.
-Our 2018 Fall Conference aims to provide the clinical practitioner with the emerging issues in the problem of substance use and the divergent perspectives in conceptualizing and treating clients with these very compelling and complex issues.
+Practitioners often feel inadequately trained to assess, conceptualize, and treat these clients.
+Our 2018 Fall Conference aims to provide the mental health provider with the emerging issues in the problem of substance use and the divergent perspectives in conceptualizing and treating clients with these very compelling and complex issues.

 George F. Koob, Ph.D.

 National Institute on Alcohol Abuse and Alcoholism (NIAAA)